dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/bigquery-configs.md

 As with most data platforms, there are limitations associated with materialized views.
 Some worth noting include:

-- Materialized view SQL has a [limited feature set](https://cloud.google.com/bigquery/docs/materialized-views-create#supported-mvs)
+- Materialized view SQL has a [limited feature set](https://cloud.google.com/bigquery/docs/materialized-views-create#supported-mvs).
-- Materialized view SQL cannot be updated; the materialized view must go through a `--full-refresh` (DROP/CREATE)
+- Materialized view SQL cannot be updated; the materialized view must go through a `--full-refresh` (DROP/CREATE).
-- The `partition_by` clause on a materialized view must match that of the underlying base table
+- The `partition_by` clause on a materialized view must match that of the underlying base table.
-- While materialized views can have descriptions, materialized view *columns* cannot
+- While materialized views can have descriptions, materialized view *columns* cannot.
-- Recreating/dropping the base table requires recreating/dropping the materialized view
+- Recreating/dropping the base table requires recreating/dropping the materialized view.

 Find more information about materialized view limitations in Google's BigQuery [docs](https://cloud.google.com/bigquery/docs/materialized-views-intro#limitations).